-Regulators require agents to recommend annuities only when they are in your best interest.
-Best interest standards require agents to put the consumer’s interests first.
-Agents must use care and skill to recommend products that match the client’s finances, needs, and goals.
-Agents must consider factors such as the consumer’s age, income, financial experience, need for access to cash, tolerance for risk, and tax status.
+When recommending an annuity, an annuity salesperson is required to act in your best interest and consider your individual circumstances.
+Best interest standards prohibit an annuity salesperson from putting their interest or the insurer’s financial interest ahead of yours.
+They must use care and skill to recommend products that effectively address your financial situation, insurance needs, and financial objectives and must consider a number of factors such as your age, income, financial experience, need for access to cash, tolerance for risk, and tax status, among others, prior to making an annuity recommendationAn annuity salesperson must communicate the reasons for making an annuity recommendation and should ask the following questions:

-When recommending an annuity, your agent is required to act in your best interest and consider your individual circumstances.

-Your agent should ask:

-How old are you, and when do you expect to retire?
+An annuity salesperson needs information about your life and financial situation in order to make an annuity recommendation with your best interest in mind.
+These are some questions your annuity salesperson should discuss with you:How old are you, and when do you expect to retire?

-What is your current income, and can you afford this annuity comfortably?
+What is your current income?

-What is your overall financial situation, including debts and regular expenses?
+What is your overall financial situation, including debts and other obligations?

 How familiar are you with financial products and investment risk?

+What are your insurance needs?

-What are your financial goals, and how would this annuity help you reach them?
+What are your financial goals?

-How long do you plan to keep this annuity?
+What do you intend to use the annuity for?

 What other savings, investments, or insurance coverage do you already have?

 Do you need access to this money in the near term, or can it remain invested?

-Are you willing and able to take on market risk?
+What is your risk tolerance and are you willing to accept non-guaranteed elements in the annuity?

 How does your tax situation affect whether tax deferral would benefit you?